TLDR: Let’s go to New Zealand

 The material on the fin box was stiffer than the boat, and was hard to get to lay flat, but it attached quite well.

 How’d it go?
 Freaking Perfect!
 Smiles everywhere.
-Water was perfect
+Water was perfect, and the boat would go straight with minimal effort.

 That track looks much better.

-The other issue we were experiencing was the width and height of the boat, made our paddle angles very steep.
+The other issue we were experiencing was that the width and height of the boat made our paddle angles very steep.
 You had to concentrate very carefully to keep the drip rings outside of the boat.
 We ended up with substantial water inside the boat.

 Time for new paddles!